Privacy Policy

 2.1 Information you provide directly

-• Contact and identity information: name, email address, phone number, business role.
+- Contact and identity information: name, email address, phone number, business role.

-• Business information: legal business name, doing-business-as name, business address, country and region of operation, industry vertical, processing volume range, current processor (where you choose to share it).
+- Business information: legal business name, doing-business-as name, business address, country and region of operation, industry vertical, processing volume range, current processor (where you choose to share it).

-• Communications: the content of emails, calls, chat messages, voicemails, and other communications you send to us, including any information you choose to include in them.
+- Communications: the content of emails, calls, chat messages, voicemails, and other communications you send to us, including any information you choose to include in them.

-• Authorization records: a record of your acknowledgement that you authorize Payzium to analyze the statement(s) you submit and contact you about the results.
+- Authorization records: a record of your acknowledgement of the authorizations you give us when you apply, including to analyze the statement and documents you submit and to contact you.

 2.2 Information we collect automatically